Turkey shoots down Syrian plane it says violated air space

 | ISTANBUL

-ISTANBUL Turkish armed forces shot down a Syrian plane on Sunday that Ankara said had crossed into its air space in an area where Syrian rebels have been battling President Bashar al-Assad's forces for control of a border crossing.
+ISTANBUL Turkish armed forces shot down a Syrian plane on Sunday which Turkey said had crossed into its air space in an area where Syrian rebels have been battling President Bashar al-Assad's forces for control of a border crossing.

 "A Syrian plane violated our airspace," Prime Minister Tayyip Erdogan told an election rally in northwest Turkey.
 "Our F-16s took off and hit this plane.
 Why?
 Because if you violate my airspace, our slap after this will be hard."